yui-knk/stateful_enum/README.md

 ### You Ain't Gonna Need Abstraction

 stateful_enum depends on ActiveRecord.
-If you prefer a well-abstracted state machine library that supports multiple datastores, or Plain Old Ruby Objects (who needs that feature?), I'm sorry but this gem is not for you.
+If you prefer a "well-abstracted" state machine library that supports multiple datastores, or Plain Old Ruby Objects (who needs that feature?), I'm sorry but this gem is not for you.

 ### I Hate Saving States in a VARCHAR Column